 In 1962 the Roman Catholic Pope John XXIII, canonised her as Bona Of Pisa, Patron Saint of Flight Attendants and her feast day is celebrated on May 29 each year.

-Today things are very different and cabin crew have to put up with a lot more than a few rowdy pilgrims.
-Abusive, drunken and violent passengers, long working hours and airlines that are constantly battling to stay in business.
+Today things are very different, and cabin crew have to put up with a lot more than a few rowdy pilgrims.
+Abusive, drunken and violent passengers, long working hours, and airlines constantly battling to stay in business.

 © confessionsofatrolleydolly.com by Dan Air.